slowernews/wisdom-tldr/chapters/chapter_appendix.md

 ## On future

 <!--
-> *"Dreams are ... illustrations from the book your soul is writing about you."
+> *"Dreams are illustrations from the book your soul is writing about you."
 -- Marsha Norman*
-> *"Myth is the public dream, and dream is the private myth."
--- Joseph Campbell*
-> *"The best way to make your dreams come true is to wake up."
--- Paul Valery*
 > *"Goals are dreams with deadlines."
 -- Diana Scharf Hunt*
-> *"Hope is the dream of a waking man."
--- Diogenes*
-> *"Yesterday is but today's memory, and tomorrow is today's dream."
--- Kahlil Gibran*

 - a man without a vision for his future, always return to his past.
 - you say I dream too big. i say you dream too small.